 Moreover, it is advisable to rinse your dentures and your mouth after every meal however at least once a day the dentures should be brushed to remove any plaque accumulation and food debris, and then use a denture soak.
 It is also advisable to brush your gums to remove any debris including any residual dental adhesive.

 Repairing broken dentures: The best solution is to return to the prosthodontist who made your dentures and have the cracked denture repaired professionally.
 It may seem easy to fix, but it is important that the repair is done correctly to prevent problems with chewing and to avoid any sore spots.
 The prosthodontist also needs to check the denture and adjust it after it is repaired.
-The denture may be too old and may no longer fit closely to your gums, and you may need a new denture.
+The denture may be too old and may no longer fit closely to your gums, and you may need a new denture. - What kind of denture cleaner should I use?

 There are many brands of denture cleaners on the market and what brand to use is usually down to personal preference.
 However, it should be noted that household bleach and everyday toothpaste can harm the denture.
 If you notice a lot a tartar or plaque buildup you may also use white vinegar to soak your dentures and then brush off any residual build up.
-Remember that you can have your denture professionally cleaned by a Dentist in a matter of minutes.
+Remember that you can have your denture professionally cleaned by a Dentist in a matter of minutes. - How often should I visit my Denturist after getting my dentures?

 You should have a check-up with your Dentist once a year for optimal performance of your dentures.
 During this annual visit, you Dentist can spot any issues or abnormalities that need to be taken care of, and they can recommend you to a specialist should you require further medical attention.